Metric

 Examples

 For Accuracy metric, which takes pred and label as inputs, we can calculate the correct prediction matrix between pred and label in compute.
-For examples, prediction results contains 10 classes, while pred shape is [N, 10], label shape is [N, 1], N is mini-batch size, and we only need to calculate accurary of top-1 and top-5, we could calculate the correct prediction matrix of the top-5 scores of the prediction of each sample like follows, while the correct prediction matrix shape is [N, 5].
+For examples, prediction results contains 10 classes, while pred shape is [N, 10], label shape is [N, 1], N is mini-batch size, and we only need to calculate accuracy of top-1 and top-5, we could calculate the correct prediction matrix of the top-5 scores of the prediction of each sample like follows, while the correct prediction matrix shape is [N, 5].

 >>> def compute(pred, label):